brettlangdon/riakcached/docs/index.rst

    client
    exceptions

-A Memcached like interface to the Riak HTTP Client.
+A Memcached like interface to the Riak HTTP API.

 Indices and tables
 ==================